Americans Who Tell the Truth

 "Americans Who Tell the Truth has tried to be a lantern that throws its light forward and back—knowing the truth of the past’s struggles for justice is essential to seeing clearly the obstacles and possibilities in the future." —Robert Shetterly

 Americans Who Tell the Truth showcases a selection of portraits by Robert Shetterly (b.
 1946), featuring individuals throughout U.S. history who exemplify courageous citizenship and democratic ideals.
 The exhibition comprises 42 portraits, many with connections to the region, including abolitionist John Brown (1800–1859), Indigenous human rights advocate Oren Lyons (b.
 1930), Grafton, NY-based food justice activist and author of Farming While Black Leah Penniman (b.
 1980), and folk legend and environmental activist Pete Seeger (1919–2014).
+In addition, Shetterly painted a new portrait of Dr. Alice P. Green (1940–2024), joining the pantheon of more than 275 illustrious Americans in the series.
+The portrait of Dr. Green will be on view in the exhibition at the Institute starting May 29, 2025.

 This collection of individuals—from historic to contemporary, young and old, famous and relatively unknown—expresses the enduring values of civil rights, social justice, the arts, and the humanities through Shetterly’s inspiring depictions.
 The artist paints his striking portraits on wood panels and etches a quote by the subject onto the surface, inviting viewers to reflect on their words and spark further dialogue.